We Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 While some medication mistakes luckily result in no harm to patients, the reality is that many medication errors cause terrible injuries to those on the receiving end.
 Even the administration of a seemingly harmful medication such as amoxicillin can result in devastating consequences to a patient allergic to the drug.

 Some medical errors are more common than others.
-Our knowledgeable medical malpractice legal team has successfully brought many cases against hospitals, physicians, other medical care providers, and pharmacies for their medical errors such as the following:
+The knowledgeable medical malpractice legal team at Berkowitz Hanna has successfully brought many cases against hospitals, physicians, other medical care providers, and pharmacies for their medical errors such as the following:

 - Providing an incorrect dosage of a medication – via administration or prescription